jax-ml/jax/docs/notebooks/maml.md

 ## Batching Meta-Gradient Across Tasks

 Kind of does the job but not that great.
-Let's reduce the variance of gradients in outer loop by averaging across a batch of tasks (not just one task at a time).
+Let's reduce the variance of the gradients in the outer loop by averaging across a batch of tasks (not just one task at a time).

 vmap is awesome it enables nice handling of batching at two levels: inner-level "intra-task" batching, and outer level batching across tasks.